jumpingrivers/ard-js/README.md

 ### sunburst.data([value])

 If supplied, `value` must be an array of objects.
 Each object should represent a single entry, e.g. a single student.
 These data values, alongside the `steps` are then used to construct the sunburst chart.

+### sunburst.mouseoutHandler([value])

+If supplied, `value` must be a function or `null`.
+If it is a function the function will be called whenever the user moves their mouse out of a ring section in the sunburst diagram and is passed the mouseout event, the ring-section's data and an array describing the path to that ring section as arguments while the `this` variable will correspond to the sunburst instance.
+If `value` is null then any previously-set alt-click handler will be removed.

+### sunburst.mouseoverHandler([value])

+If supplied, `value` must be a function or `null`.
+If it is a function the function will be called whenever the user moves their mouse into a ring section in the sunburst diagram and is passed the mouseover event, the ring-section's data and an array describing the path to that ring section as arguments while the `this` variable will correspond to the sunburst instance.
+If `value` is null then any previously-set alt-click handler will be removed.

 ### sunburst.palette([value])